jugda/jugda.github.io/_posts/2023/Service-Mesh-for-Java-Developers.md

 hybrid: true
 location: tba
 direction: tba
-important: Der Veranstaltungsort wird in Kürze bekannt gegeben.
+important: The talk will be in English.
+externalEvent: true
 ---

 ## Abstract